Blog

 Getting The Hang Of It

-If you’re consistent, your four-legged friend will sooner or later learn to associate the button with the desired action or object.
+When teaching dogs to talk with buttons, consistency is your best tool.
+As you maintain regular training sessions, your dog will gradually learn to link each button with its specific action or object.
 Sooner or later, they may try pushing the button himself.
 When he does, immediately provide the associated response.
 For instance, if Fido pushes the ‘Outside’ button, take him outside.

 Keep It Up